 As of the report date, IBM had commenced operations in its permanent facility.
 The most recent obligation of IBM was to produce 800 jobs for the 12-month period ending June 30, 2022.
-IBM has not submitted required reports needed to evaluate the company's 2022 job performance.
+The company generated 1,169 jobs during this period exceeding the performance requirement.
 IBM's next obligation is to produce 800 jobs for the 12-month period ending June 30, 2023.

-As of the report date, IBM had submitted supporting documentation as required by the CEA for reports certifying Project Year 2020's annual jobs performance.
-Subsequent to the report date, LED completed the process of reviewing the submission of the required reporting data and assessing the 2020 job performance, of which IBM had exceeded contract requirements.
-In addition, the company is in the process of reporting Project Years 2021 and 2022 jobs performances.
-An assessment of 2021 and 2022 jobs performance will take place upon submission of the required reporting data.
+As of the report date, IBM had submitted supporting documentation as required by the CEA for reports certifying Project Years 2021 and 2022's annual jobs performance.
+Subsequent to the report date, LED completed the process of reviewing the submission of the required reporting data and assessing the 2021 and 2022 job performance, of which IBM had exceeded contract requirements.
+The company was meeting or exceeding all current performance requirements.